Climate and Soil Health Initiative - American Farmland Trust

 AFT was awarded a $30 million USDA Partnership for Climate-Smart Commodities (PCSC) grant to help farmers build profitable climate-smart operations that reduce emissions from beef production.
 Producers will receive support for adopting improved practices through a Regenerative Grazing Mentorship network, incentives for climate-smart practices, and access to markets for climate-smart or carbon-neutral beef.
 (For ongoing updates and to participate in this project, please visit our climate-smart beef project page) In addition, AFT is a partner on four additional PSCP projects, including a climate-smart row crops project we co-lead with Truterra of Land O’Lakes, the prime awardee.
 We will train cohorts of soil health advisors through a series of Advanced Soil Health Trainings.
 In both projects, AFT is leaning into our role as educators and bridge builders.
 We are convening peer-to-peer networks and designing trainings that draw on our expertise in soil science, social science, on-the-ground implementation, and beyond, and are creating resources for others to use.

-Additional current projects include:
+Additional projects include:

 • Advancing sustainable biochar production to use as a climate-smart tool in the soil health management systems toolbox.
 Several biochar resources, including an application FAQ and guidance for joining our biochar projects, as well as the recordings of the ongoing Practical Biochar Implementation webinar series, are available on the Farmland Information Center by searching “biochar.”